-Dangerous Drug Combos
+Dangerous Drug Combos and Effects on the Body

 When people abuse dangerous drugs, they are compelled to think and behave in ways they would otherwise not.
 Sometimes, this can mean engaging in drunk driving or promiscuous sexual activity; sometimes, it can mean taking multiple drugs, doing anything they can to make the artificial sensations of pleasure and wellbeing last.
 But chasing poison with even more poison creates unimaginable risks.
 The perils of dangerous drug combinations don’t stop at merely deepening an addiction.